ElsevierSoftwareX/SOFTX-D-21-00010/README.md

 ### Graphical user interface (GUI)

-We also provide a graphical user interface _pyPOCQuantUI_ that enables interactive configuration creation, parameter testing, running the pipeline on a folder, create custom sample identifier QR codes as well as a tool to split images depending on keyword in a QR code tag.
+We also provide a graphical user interface _pyPOCQuantUI_ that enables interactive parameter configuration, parameter testing, and parallel processing of all files in a folder.
+The UI also offers a graphical tool to create custom sample identifier QR codes, and another to split images by vendor (either by keyword or QR code tag).

 Detailed installation and usage instructions can be found in the manual and documentation.

-To start the GUI from source navigate into the `pypocquantui` folder and run:
+To start the GUI from source navigate into the `pyPOCQuantUI` root folder and run:

 ```
 fbs run